 Google Play Music will let you add up to 50,000 of your own songs to your online library, which you can then download for offline listening across devices, providing you pay for the Unlimited tier.
 It has an instant sharing platform through Google+ and is available on a wide range of devices.

 Amazon Music Unlimited is the most recent service to the streaming party but has arrived with a few party tricks.
 It has different pricing tiers for exactly the same content, depending on if you're a Prime subscriber or if you just want to use it through an Echo device.
+The Music Unlimited app also now comes with Alexa Cast, enabling you to cast music to your devices from within the app: What is Alexa Cast and how does it work?

 What is it?: Apple Music is a service with access to tens of millions of songs.
 It has been designed to combine music you have bought with music you've saved from Apple's cloud services in the Apple Music library.
 The app has five tabs/features comprising Library, For You, Browse, Radio, and Search.